We’d love to hear from you!

 Take I-91 North to Exit 13.
 Follow signs for Rout 5/Norwich, then turn left onto Route 10A West/Main St. Continue through town about 0.7 miles.
 DMI is on the left just after the Norwich Inn.

-DMI is easily accessible on the Advance Transit bus system.
+Our office is easily accessible on the Advance Transit bus system.
 From Hanover, take the Brown Line to the Tracy Hall stop in Norwich.
 From there, walk a short distance up Main St to Beaver Meadow Rd on the left.
-DMI is there on the corner.
+Our office is there on the corner.

 If you are traveling by bus from Lebanon, West Lebanon, White River, or Hartford, visit the Advance Transit website to find the best route to take to connect with the Brown Line in Hanover.